-The portability of the GEM experiment reduces its operation to three main modules: (a) a dish pedestal with an altazimuthal rotating platform; (b) a radiometer and (c) a control unit.
-These are graphically displayed in Fig.~\ref{Fig3} with a slip rings assembly aligned with the axis of rotation along the base column of the dish pedestal.
+The portability of the GEM experiment reduces its operation to three main modules: (a) a dish pedestal with an altazimuthally rotating platform, (b) a radiometer, and (c) a control unit.
+These are graphically displayed in Fig.~\ref{Fig3} with a slip-rings assembly aligned with the axis of rotation along the base column of the dish pedestal.
 Their task is to distribute power to the scanning dish and to establish a communication protocol with the radiometer.
-Two interface boxes, one in the ground and another attached to the co-rotating base column, provide the connecting ports for the slip rings.
+Two interface boxes, one inside a ground enclosure and another attached to the co-rotating base column, provide the connecting ports for the slip-rings.
 A 1-hp AC-motor, controlled by frequency inverters and coupled to the main gear of the pedestal by means of a speed reducer, provided the motion in azimuth.
-An optical shaft encoder was afixed to the bottom of the slip rings assembly to measure the angular variations of the rotating platform.
+An optical shaft encoder was fixed to the bottom of the slip-rings assembly to measure the angular variations of the rotating platform.
 Similarly, an elevation encoder was installed on the dish horizontal axis.
 The analog signals of both encoders are also sent to connecting ports in their respective interface boxes, from where they are routed to the data acquisition box located on the elevation support arm beneath the dish.
-The data acquisition system (DAS) assembles the data frame by digitizing the analog inputs from the encoders, the radiometer and a noise source, before sending it seamlessly through the slip rings up to the control panel for storage on a PC.
+The data acquisition system (DAS) assembles the data frame by digitizing the analog inputs from the encoders, the radiometer and a noise source, before sending it seamlessly through the slip-rings up to the control panel for storage on a PC.